isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

-The fact that most transactions successfully commit and not roll back suggests that we would do well by putting the new version of the row into place properly and move the old version to a temporary storage, the Undo Log, before we throw it away by the way of the Purge Thread.
-Thay way we keep the tablespace clean and free from outdated, stale versions of rows.
+The fact that most transactions successfully commit and not roll back suggests that we would do well by putting the new version of the row into place properly and move the old version to a temporary storage, the Undo-Log, before we throw it away by the way of the Purge Thread.
+That way we keep the tablespace clean and free from outdated, stale versions of rows.

 Looking at all active transactions in the system we can easily determine the lowest, oldest transaction number in the system.
-By definition nothing else can ever reference any row version even oler than that, so these versions are fair game for the Purge Thread.
+By definition nothing else can ever reference any row version even older than that, so these versions are fair game for the Purge Thread.

 By linking old versions of a row, we get a thread from the current version